Our International Office will support you with any questions or concerns related to studying abroad.

 The Master’s in Business Management and Development costs €590 per month.
 The cost also remains the same regardless of the study model.
-Here, also, a dual work-study student’s tuition fees will most likely be covered by the cooperating company.”

 The cost for the English Master’s in International Management comes to €620 per month.
 If you enrol for the Master’s in International Management in the distance learning model, a few options for payment terms are available.

 More information on tuition fees is available on the hwtk website.